-EC gives clean chit to PM Modi, he did not violate model code of conduct in Wardha
+EC gives clean chit to PM Modi, says he did not violate model code of conduct in Wardha

 New Delhi, Apr 30: The Election Commission said that in a matter related to a complaint concerning alleged violation of Model Code of Conduct in a speech by PM Narendra Modi in Wardha, Maharashtra on 1 April, Commission is of the considered view that in this matter no such violation has been noticed.